Our cookies

 at Sky.com

-You can run into indoor calling blackspots on any network, even ones with strong call signal like Sky, especially if there’s anything in the way between you and the mast.
-This is where WiFi calling comes in handy.
+You can run into indoor calling blackspots on any network especially if there’s anything between you and the mast.
+WiFi/4G calling help with this, letting you call over WiFi/4G instead of conventional call signal.

 When we tried it with our iPhone 7 using the same SIM WiFi calling worked without any issues.
 But WiFi calling only “kicked in” once we lost call signal entirely.